canonical/kafka-operator/docs/tutorial/t-enable-encryption.md

 juju relate kafka kafka-test-app
 ```

-As before, you can check that the messages are pushed into the Kafka cluster by inspecting the logs
+As before, you can check that the messages are pushed into the Apache Kafka cluster by inspecting the logs

 ```shell
 juju exec --application kafka-test-app "tail /tmp/*.log"